 Unfortunately, we‘ve received plenty of pleas to take caution with your personal goods, as pick-pocketing is seemingly moving beyond petty theft to a national pastime, but we still feel privileged to bring you five (and a half) pieces of Parisian travel advice from those in the know.

-Visiting the countryside: Persons traveling by rental car should always be aware to NOT leave valuables in plain sight when parking in tourist sites and villages.
+Visiting the countryside: If you're traveling by rental car, never leave valuables in plain sight when parking in tourist sites and villages.
 Aix en Provence, for example, is a must see but also one of the worst for petty theft by criminals praying on rental cars.
 The best advice is to just take all valuables from a rental car, don‘t leave anything important inside.
 So, leave luggage at the hotel first before visiting!

 Discover France, Loren Siekman

-As you are walking around, enjoying the sights someone passes you and appears to pick up a gold ring off the floor.
-They ask if it is yours and say it must be your lucky day as they give you the ring.
-Only then do they ask you for money, their ‘family‘ may also appear at this time to pressure you in to paying.
+As you're walking around enjoying the sights, someone passes you and appears to pick up a gold ring off the floor.
+They ask if it's yours, and say, "It must be your lucky day," as they give you the ring.
+Only then do they ask you for money, and their ‘family‘ may also appear at this time to pressure you in to paying.
 The ‘gold‘ ring is nothing more than a piece of brass or copper is totally worthless.
 You only realize this, of course, once you‘ve handed over your cash.

 Matador Travel, Matt Scott

-WorldNomads: There are variations of this mean-spirited scheme,read our quick guide to Paris scamsand avoid falling for one of them.
+Our tip: There are variations of this mean-spirited scheme, find out how to avoid falling for one of them here.

-When in France I wish I had known French.
-The French typically do not like speaking English, even if they can.
+When in France, I wish I'd known French.
+The French typically do not like speaking English – even if they can.
 Respect this and learn some basic French beforehand.

 Travellerspoint, Samuel Daams